 Memoirs and Manuscripts – LBI’s entire collection of nearly 5,000 memoirs and manuscripts has been digitized.
 This includes the original manuscripts and typescripts for important works like Joseph Roth's Radetzkymarsch as well as unpublished diaries and memoirs that document German-Jewish life from the 18th century to the present.
 Memoirs and Manuscripts in DigiBaeck

 Audio Recordings – In addition to rare recordings of Jewish liturgical music, DigiBaeck includes a growing collection of over 600 Austrian Heritage Collection interviews.
-These oral history interviews with Austrian-Jewish emigres who fled to New York to escape the Nazis.
-These interviews are conducted by volunteers with support from the Austrian government (search with AHC Interview to locate them in our catalog).
+These oral history interviews with Austrian-Jewish emigres who fled to New York to escape the Nazis are conducted by volunteers with support from the Austrian government.
 In addition, The Oral History Collection of the Research Foundation for Jewish Immigration (AR 25385) provides access to the digital recordings and transcripts of interviews with 253 former German-Jewish refugees conducted between 1971 and 1981.
 All Audio Recordings in DigiBaeck